gidavies/WebAppDevOpsLab/README.md

 <img src="images/L2_5.png" width="424"/>
 6. You should now see that a build has been queued.
 Click on the build number to watch the build in progress.
 <img src="images/L2_6.png" width="624"/>
 7. Observe the build progressing.
-It should take around 2-3 minutes.
+It will typically take a few minutes.
 <img src="images/L2_7.png" width="624"/>
 8. When the build completes click on the build number to see the build log.
 The summary tab shows who made what changes and when, as well as unit test results.
 <img src="images/L2_8.png" width="624"/>